-All'italiana - Boston Italian Theatre Company presents:

-Io mi canto da sola - Storie di donne mai arrese I sing my own song - Stories of women who never surrendered.
-This show is a series of monologues about historical Italian women survivors of violence and patriarchy.
+All'italiana - Boston Italian Theatre Company presents: Io mi canto da sola - Storie di donne mai arrese I sing my own song - Stories of women who never surrendered.
+This show is a series of monologues and songs about historical Italian women survivors of violence and patriarchy.
 The goal is to raise awareness about the condition of women, throughout history, in a mostly male-dominated society.
+Io mi canto da sola debuted at the Boston Playwrights' Theatre on June 2023.
 I started to work on this show many years ago, when I was still living in Italy.
 The idea came from Eve Ensler's V-Day, an event I have taken part in with different productions.
 I thought that it would have been interesting to do something similar and specific to the Italian situation.
 In fact, Italy still has a high femicide rate, where the perpetrator is often a partner or a relative.
 Women in my family and myself have been victims of harassment and abuse.
 The process of finally giving life to this play has been long, sometimes difficult, and full of satisfaction as well.
 I am very proud of my team, and I deeply hope and think that, through art, we can heal ourselves and the world around us.
 Eleonora Francesca Cordovani Co-Artistic Director of All'italiana and Director of Io mi canto da sola - I sing my own song All'italiana - Boston Italian Theatre Company was founded in 2019 and is affiliated with Pazzi Lazzi LLC under the artistic direction of Chiara Durazzini and Eleonora Francesca Cordovani.

 It's the only Italian theater company in New England that performs exclusively in Italian and specializes in staging shows by Italian playwrights.
 The actors are mostly Italian and/or fluent Italian speakers.
 Some are theater professionals, while others come from widely different backgrounds, such as medical science, computer science, the arts and humanities.

 The company also runs theater labs where participants learn and practice acting through drama exercises and games, improvisation, and experimenting with theatrical plays, as well as a repertoire of shows in Italian.
-Past events:
+Upcoming Events: